Procopius: On Buildings

-The Buildings (Περὶ Κτισμάτων, Perì Ktismáton; De Aedificiis, "On Buildings") is a panegyric on Justinian's public works projects throughout the empire.
+On Buildings (Περὶ Κτισμάτων, Perì Ktismáton; De Aedificiis) is a panegyric on Justinian's public works projects throughout the empire.
 The first book may date to before the collapse of the first dome of Hagia Sophia in 557, but some scholars think that it is possible that the work postdates the building of the bridge over the Sangarius in the late 550s.
-Historians consider Buildings to be an incomplete work due to evidence of the surviving version being a draft with two possible redactions.
+Historians consider On Buildings to be an incomplete work due to evidence of the surviving version being a draft with two possible redactions.

-Buildings was likely written at Justinian's behest, and it is doubtful that its sentiments expressed are sincere.
+On Buildings was likely written at Justinian's behest, and it is doubtful that its sentiments expressed are sincere.
 It tells us nothing further about Belisarius, and it takes a sharply different attitude towards Justinian.
 He is presented as an idealised Christian emperor who built churches for the glory of God and defenses for the safety of his subjects.
 He is depicted showing particular concern for the water supply, building new aqueducts and restoring those that had fallen into disuse.
 Theodora, who was dead when this panegyric was written, is mentioned only briefly, but Procopius's praise of her beauty is fulsome.

-Due to the panegyrical nature of Procopius's Buildings, historians have discovered several discrepancies between claims made by Procopius and accounts in other primary sources.
+Due to the panegyrical nature of Procopius's On Buildings, historians have discovered several discrepancies between claims made by Procopius and accounts in other primary sources.
 A prime example is Procopius's starting the reign of Justinian in 518, which was the start of the reign of his uncle and predecessor Justin I. By treating the uncle's reign as part of his nephew's, Procopius was able to credit Justinian with buildings erected or begun under Justin's administration.
 Such works include renovation of the walls of Edessa after its 525 flood and consecration of several churches in the region.
 Similarly, Procopius falsely credits Justinian for the extensive refortification of the cities of Tomis and Histria in Scythia Minor.
 This had been carried out under Anastasius I, who reigned before Justin.